programmerer1/sentient-roma-custom-agent-guide/README.md

 2.
 ![Config 2](2.png)

-3. Во вкладке Agent Profile, выбираем DeepResearchAgent. Как видим, наш агент указан как по умолчанию
+3. In the Agent Profile tab, select DeepResearchAgent.
+As we can see, our agent is set as the default.
 ![Config 3](3.png)

 4.
 ![Config 4](4.png)

-Click Create Project.
+**Click Create Project.
-Here’s the result I got:
+Here’s the result I got:**

 ![Config 5](5.png)